 Webinar 10.
 How to Build a Controlled-Substance Review Committee in Your Primary Care Clinic: Why?
 Who?
 How?

 Is your primary care clinic struggling to navigate cultural changes around chronic pain and opioid management?
 Why not look into creating an internal peer-review committee for complex pain cases?
 If done right, it can improve the experience of both patients and providers.
 This webinar will use a case-based format to review the basic structure and composition of such a committee, the operations, and the benefits of its use.
 Webinar participants will leave with ideas on how to design and implement a controlled-substance review committee in their clinics, understand two ways a controlled-substance review committee interacts with primary providers, and reflect on what types of complex cases could be referred to a review committee.
+Watch the free recording or the recording with CME credits for a $25 fee.
+The recording for CME credits is coming soon.

 - Soraya Azari, MD, associate professor, Department of Medicine, UCSF School of Medicine